Kyle Roche

 Kyle Roche (born October 30, 1987) is an American attorney and real estate developer from Amherst, New York.

-Roche caused a scandal after admitting on film that he had targeted lawsuits against competitors of the cryptocurrency platform Avalanche in order to commit market manipulation and profiteer from his stake in the company.
-The public backlash led to his October 2022 resignation from the Roche Freedman law firm he co-founded with Devin Freedman.
-Freedman rebranded the firm to Freedman Normand Friedland, and they later rehired Roche in July 2024.

-He co-owns the real estate development company Roche Development with his father, William Roche.
-Their portfolio comprises significant properties within the Allentown Historic District of Buffalo, New York.
-This includes a stretch of Allen Street previously occupied by Mulligan's Brick Bar and The Old Pink, where the company plans on constructing a mixed-use building.
+He co-owns the real estate development company Roche Development, which handles properties within the Allentown Historic District of Buffalo, New York.

-Roche is married to entrepreneur Kaylin Marcotte, and their $3.5 million purchase of an Elmwood Historic District mansion in March 2025 holds the record for Buffalo's highest residential real estate transaction in history.

-He is a philanthropist, and currently serves on the board of directors for Roswell Park Alliance Foundation.
+In October 2022, Roche resigned from the Roche Freedman law firm, which he originally co-founded, following targeted lawsuits that garnered controversial reception.
+The firm was later rebranded to Freedman Normand Friedland, and Roche rejoined the firm in July 2024.

 Early life and education

-Kyle Roche grew up in Amherst, New York, son of Kari (née Meyers) and vending mogul William Roche.
+Kyle Roche grew up in Amherst, New York, son of Kari (née Meyers) and William Roche.
 His paternal grandfather was Commodore of the Buffalo Yacht Club.
 He is the oldest of four siblings, who all attended parochial school at Saints Peter & Paul Church in Williamsville, New York.
 Roche graduated from Canisius High School, where he was accepted after a personal recommendation by National Fuel chief executive officer Bernard Kennedy.
 The Evans Scholars Foundation awarded Roche a college scholarship in recognition of his work caddying at the Country Club of Buffalo.

 Roche attended Purdue University and earned a bachelor's degree in chemical engineering, later earning his Juris Doctor from Northwestern University Pritzker School of Law.
 While attending Northwestern University in 2013, he began investing in cryptocurrency.
 He co-authored Bitcoin: Order without Law in the Digital Age with professor John McGinnis in March 2017, an academic paper that argued Bitcoin was resistant to state control.
 Roche and McGinnis also co-authored a July 2017 op-ed in The Wall Street Journal, where they argued the strength of Bitcoin against fiat currency.